yktsnet/nfc-attendance-kit/README.md

 2. **Logic**: State management (5-min debounce, 15-hour timeouts), anomaly flagging, and rounding in Python.
 3. **Backend (GAS)**: Secure synchronization to Google Sheets for master data management.
 4. **Dashboard (Old Laptop)**: Real-time feedback via a Discord-based kiosk display for immediate on-site verification.

+## Core Philosophy: Zero-Learning Architecture
+This system is engineered to eliminate cognitive barriers for non-IT users through technical optimization:

+- **Frictionless Workflow**: The user's only required action is a physical tap—no digital literacy or training needed.
+- **Hardware-Software Integration**: Seamlessly connects legacy NFC hardware with a serverless backend to hide complexity.
+- **Human-Centric Design**: Prioritizes the "human node" by adapting the system to natural physical behaviors rather than forcing technical learning.

 ## Key Features
 - **Resource Optimization**: Designed to run on legacy SBCs and laptops, minimizing deployment costs.